What are Shoe Insoles and Do You Need Them?

 -

 A shoe’s insole, or footbed, is the layer of a shoe that touches the soles of your feet.
-Sometimes insoles come built into a shoe’s base, but many insoles are removable and provide added support, cushion, and shock-absorption.
+Sometimes insoles come built into a shoe’s base, but many insoles are removable and provide added support, cushion, and shock absorption.

 Shoe insoles can come in a wide variety of types and materials, including gel, foam, cork, or leather.
 Choose a shoe insole based on your foot type, activity level, and any foot pain conditions you might have.